samuel-bohman/AI-benchmarking-guide/README.md

 # HOW TO RUN THE BENCHMARKS

 Installation of benchmark dependencies requires multiple steps.
 A convenience script `install-dependencies.sh` is provided to simplify installation.
+On GB200, make sure to run this script inside a virtual environment.

 ```bash
 install-dependencies.sh